throughput-ec/throughputdb/README.md

 Annotations should follow the [WC3 Web Annotation](https://www.w3.org/TR/annotation-model/) protocols and follow a model that supports API first development.
 As such, this database is in fact composed of two distinct elements, a database, built using `neo4j`, and an API built using node/express.

-This repository contains the raw code for the `neo4j` Docker container, test data for populating the database, database scripts for the database schema and constraints, and helper cypher scripts.
+This repository contains the raw code for the `neo4j` database, test data for populating the database, database scripts for the database schema and constraints, and helper cypher scripts.

 ## Contributions